tadatomix/thebet/Commission idea.md

 ### Jacob Turner
 Jacob is an OC made by me.
 He is Wilford's buddy and another part of this artwork.
 ##### General
 Jacob shares the height with Wilford, but not the weight.
 He is 80kg river otter.
-He has a sleeper build, and quite a v
+He has a sleeper build, and quite a rounded belly, since he doesn't sit on diet.